patrickstowell/PHY303-Lectures/_sources/phy303-unit2-liquiddropmodels.md

 The basic LDM model as stated so far is pretty good but still does not fit the full average binding energy curve very well.

-A clue to how to fix this comes froom the other important plot shown earlier, the Chart of Known Nuclei.
+A clue to how to fix this comes from the other important plot shown earlier, the Chart of Known Nuclei.

 On a quick look we find two important features:
-- The mosot stable nuclei lie roughly on a line where N=Z, nuclei that deviate from this tend to be less stable, (ii) nucei for which the Z and/or N are an even number tend to be more stable.
+- The most stable nuclei lie roughly on a line where N=Z, nuclei that deviate from this tend to be less stable, (ii) nuclei for which the Z and/or N are an even number tend to be more stable.
 - Anything that tends to make nuclei less stable, implying the nucleons are less well bound together, is equivalent to lowering the average B/A value - *we need to account for this*

 To do this we introduce two further terms which you may have seen before, the **Asymmetry Term** and the **Pairing Term** as follows: